peterdavidconley/btc-node/README.md

 ## Design Specs

-Here is a link to a design mockup < insert design >
+Here is a link to a design mockup:

 ## Tech/framework used